MrEnigmamgine/Videogame-Capstone_fork/README.md

 ### Takeaways from exploration:
-Question 1 - Do video games on certain platforms get better user ratings?
+_Question 1 - Do video games on certain platforms get superb user ratings?_

-  - Yes it looks like for the games in the three highest member ratings (good, great,subperb) the majority of those games are played on
+          - the most common platforms are `PC(microsoft Windows)`, `Play Station 4`, `X-Box one`, `Nintendo Switch`

+  Sub Question 1.1 - What about the three lowest ratings (bad, very bad, awful)?

-      - PC(microsoft Windows)
+          - PC (Microsoft Windows)
           - MAC
-      - X-Box 360
+          - Nintendo Switch
-      - ps 3 and 4

-Question 2 - what is the most common genre in games that are subperb (the highest rating)¶
+_Question 2 - what is the most common genre in games that are superb?¶_

- - the most common Genre in the higest rating are adventure, role-playing- rpg, shoter, rts, racing
+          - the most common platforms are `Indie`, `Adventure`, `Role-Playing-RPG`, `Shooter`

- Question 2.1 - what about the three highest ratings (good, great, subperb) ? what is the overall most highest genre
-  - The higest raed genres are adventure, shooter, strategy, role-playing-rpg

- Quesuestion 2.2 - what about the three lowest ratings ((bad, very bad , awful)) ? what is the overall most highest genre in these low rating games?
+   Sub Question 2.1 - What about the three lowest ratings (bad, very bad, awful)?

-  - The three lowest ratings are shooter, simulator, strategy, racing, arcade
+         - Indie
+         - adventure
+         - simulator
+         - indie

-Question 3 - What is the most common theme in games that are subperb (the highest rating)
+_Question 3 - What is the most common theme in games that are subperb (the highest rating)_

-  - the most common themes in the subperb is action, fantasy, science fiction, historical.
+         - the most common themes in the subperb is action, fantasy, science fiction, Open World.

-  Question 3.1 - what is the most common theme in games that are three highest ratings (good, great, subperb)?

-    - the most themes in the three higest ratings are action, science fiction, Comedy

-  Question 3.2 - what is the most common theme in games that are three lowest ratings ((bad, very bad , awful))?
+  Question 3.1 - what is the most common theme in games that are three lowest ratings ((bad, very bad , awful))?

-    - the most common game these in the lowest ratings Action, Non-fiction, Science fiction and Not avalible
+          - the most common game these in the lowest ratings Action, Science fiction, Horror, Fantasy
 ***

 ## <a name="model"></a>Modeling: